drj11/cv/employment.md

 The Memory Management Group wrote a framework, in C, that provided flexible and adaptable runtime memory management services.
-It was used as the garbage collector for Harlequin's Dylan commpiler and language runtime, and as the manual memory allocator for Harlequin's Postscript language compatible RIP (a product for printing Postscript to high-end printers).
+It was used as the garbage collector for Harlequin's Dylan compiler and language runtime, and as the manual memory allocator for Harlequin's Postscript language compatible RIP (a product for printing Postscript to high-end printers).
 I was responsible for almost all of the implementation and